practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 The Mercury programming language puts functional programming on top of logic programming.

-TL;DR: however, Mercury is not the right language for solving **Constraint Satisfaction Problems (CSP's)**, like the map coloring problem, for what [Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#prolog) seems to be made for.
+However, Mercury is not the right language for solving **Constraint Satisfaction Problems (CSP's)**, like the map coloring problem, for what [Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#prolog) seems to be made for.
 At the moment, Mercury only features a [simple solver type supporting equality and disequality constraints](https://github.com/Mercury-Language/mercury/tree/master/samples/solver_types), which you can use to find **one** solution of a [map coloring problem](#the-first-solution-of-a-map-coloring-problem).

 ---